cybrox/cloud-cloud-api/README.md

 * `color` Only in _manual_ mode: The RGB value of the custom color to set

 ### Ensuring connection
 The Server offers a permanent ping/pong handler in order for the client to check its connection.
 The client can send a ping via websocket with an arbitrary cookie at any time and should receive a pong from the server immediately, if it is still connected.
+The client can either send a proper websocket ping frame with an appropriate cookie, or just send a text packet with the content `ping` and should receive a text packet with the content `pong`.

 ----
 **note**: _cloud_ == _butt_